 Potential Solution: A key advantage of technology is its ability to improve business processes.
 Working faster and smarter has become a necessity for companies.
 Initial emphasis was given to areas such as production, accounting, procurement, and logistics.
 The next big areas to discover technology's value in business process were sales and marketing automation, customer relationship management, and supplier relationship management.
-Some of these processes involve several departments of the company and some are the result of real-time interaction of the company with its suppliers, customers, and other business partners.
-The latest area to discover the power of technology in automating and reengineering business process is business process management.
+Some of these processes involve several departments of the company and some are the result of real-time interaction of the company with its suppliers, customers, and other business process is business process management.
 Business process management (BPM) integrates all of an organization's business process to make individual processes more efficient.
 BPM can be used to solve a single glitch or to create one unifying system to consolidate a myriad of processes.